Fakhar Zaman Ruled Out Of ICC CWC Clash Against Australia - UrduPoint

 ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 19th Oct, 2023) Pakistan’s batter and opener Fakhar Zaman has been ruled out of ICC Men’s cricket World Cup 2023 clash against Australia at the Chinnaswamy Stadium, Bengaluru on Friday (October 20).

+Five players including Fakhar Zaman, Iftikhar Ahmed, Salman Ali Agha, Usama Mir and Haris Rauf did not take part in the session.
 It may be mentioned that this would be Pakistan’s fourth league game.
 Previously Pakistan had won two out of three matches.
-Pakistan beat Netherlands in the first match by 81 runs while downed Sri Lanka in the second game by six wickets.
-The Green shirts first loss of the mega event came when it faced India in its third encounter and lost the game by seven wickets.
+Pakistan beat the Netherlands in the first match by 81 runs while downed Sri Lanka in the second game by six wickets.
+The Green Shirt's first loss of the mega event came when it faced India in it’s third encounter and lost the game by seven wickets.